 The Rebecca Minkoff high-tech store is a great example of selling fun and fashion.

-From the customer’s point of view, the smart store is “cool”.
+(Pro Tip) From the customer’s point of view, the smart store is “cool”.
 For the retailer & brand, the physical store is the best way to entice people for their personal data and start the customer’s personal data.

 The Amazing Retail Experience of Sonos